-The University's overall financial condition is strong and strengthening due to strong enrollment growth despite continuing reductions in state support.
+The University's overall financial condition is stable and strengthening due to sustained enrollment growth despite continuing reductions in state support.
 The ongoing efforts to contain costs, implement operating efficiencies whenever possible, and diversify revenue sources will continue.
-Management will also continue to employ the University's long-term investment strategy to maximize total returns, at an appropriate level of risk, to insulate the University from investment market volatility.
-Despite the challenging higher education environment of continual reductions in state support, management strongly believes the University has sufficient resources to grow and provide excellent service to students, the surrounding Piedmont Triad community, and the State of North Carolina.
+Despite the challenging and competitive higher education environment, management strongly believes the University has sufficient resources to grow and provide excellent service to students, the surrounding Piedmont Triad community, and the State of North Carolina.